Feature Tour

 return "hello, world!" # same as resp.text = "..."

 A dict or list becomes resp.media, a str becomes resp.text, and bytes become resp.content.
+A Pydantic model or a dataclass instance also becomes resp.media — serialized natively across JSON, YAML, and MessagePack, so a trailing .model_dump() is optional.
 Returning None (the implicit default) leaves the response exactly as you set it, so existing handlers are unaffected.
 Use whichever style reads better — for quick JSON endpoints, returning the data directly is hard to beat.

 Routes are also forgiving about trailing slashes: a request to /users/ when only /users is registered (or vice versa) receives a 307 redirect to the canonical path, preserving the method and query string.
 Pass redirect_slashes=False to API() for strict matching.